Degree/Training Requirements

 Q. How much does it cost to sit for the ABMGG certification examination?

-A. The 2025 fees can be found here.
-All fees for the examinations must be submitted with the application.
+A. The 2026 fees can be found here.
+All examination fees must be submitted with the application.
 There are separate fees for

 (a) the review process